limx0/nautilus_talks/20220617/slides.md

 ## Speaker - Chris
 * Non-traditional background coming from another industry
 * A long fascination and interest in financial markets, programming and computing
-* Started writing a trading platform as MetaTrader 4, C Trader, NinjaTrader didn’t meet requirements
+* Started writing a trading platform as MetaTrader 4, C Trader, NinjaTrader didn't meet requirements
 * NautilusTrader originally written in C#
 * Started working for an FX trading firm based in Singapore focusing on ML, and adapted to their operation